How to play 13

-13 is a great card game that was invented in Vietnam and Southern China.
+13 is a glorious card game that was invented in Vietnam and Southern China.
 It is also known as Tien len, Vietnamese cards, and American Killer.
 It is considered a “climbing” card game and is meant for 4 players.
-The object of 13 is to be the first player to get rid of all your cards.
+The object of 13 is to be the first player to discard all of your cards.

 What you need to be able to play 13:

 - 3 friends (you can play 13 with most any number of players, but 4 is standard)